 Can I drive my car during the Covid-19 lockdown?

-England is in lockdown for the third time, with the rest of the UK employing similarly drastic measures - what does this mean for drivers?
+England is coming out of its third lockdown, with the rest of the UK in a similar position - what does this mean for drivers?

 England has been in its third national lockdown since January, with restrictions lifting stage-by-stage between 8 March and 21 June.

-This means that, at present, drivers can only use the roads for a very limited set of reasons, such as shopping for food and medicine, or attending a medical appointment.
+This means that drivers have only been allowed to use the roads for a very limited set of reasons, such as shopping for food or attending a medical appointment, but the major lifting of restrictions on 12 April opens up many more reasons to be driving.

-Those caught breaking lockdown rules can be fined up to £10,000 for serious breaches, so drivers should be sure to stay on the right side of the law.
+Those caught breaking lockdown rules can still be fined up to £10,000 for serious breaches, though, so drivers should be sure to stay on the right side of the law.

 When am I allowed to use my car?